If there is one piece of advice I can offer you right now, it is this: Be you.

 Still your racing mind, and take stock of what you have to offer this world.
 Cry from your soul.

 If who you are is not good enough for you, get better.

 If your work is not original, tear it up.

 - Tear it up again.

 - Do this over and over and over.

 Until your blood does not bleed green with envy anymore, until it bleeds a rich, luscious, vibrant, full-of-oxygen red.
 Until you bleed you.

-This world has enough fakes and posers.
 More than enough.
-Unoriginality runs rampant through our streets like a virus, infecting all who are not strong enough to resist the siren call of false success.
-You do not have to be one more copy.
+Unoriginality runs rampant through our world like a virus, infecting all who are not strong enough to resist the siren call of false success.
+But you do not have to be one more copy.

 Make your chance.
 Now.
 Today.

 Most started far lower, and worked and failed and worked and failed and worked and failed until they had a glimmer of success.
 And then they worked some more.
 And repeated that process again and again and again.
 In the wee hours, in the dark hours, in the “I’m so tired I just want to rest” hours.
 While others slept, while others played, while others only dreamed, the restless worked to get better until they were better.
 And then they kept working.